 Some of his notable achievements include being chief counsel on the enactment of two historic laws in one session of Congress – the Resource Conservation and Recovery Act, the first U. S. law to regulate solid and hazardous waste, and the Railroad Revitalization and Regulatory Reform Act of 1976 which reorganized the bankrupt Penn Central Railroad into Conrail.
 This law saved the railroad industry in the Northeast and Midwest United States and was the largest corporate reorganization in the U.S. at that time.

-In other policy efforts, Bill led key coalitions to enact major legislation including the Federal Data Access law in 1999, Brownfields legislation in 2002, the Energy Policy Act of 2005, and permit streamlining of federal infrastructure projects in 2017.
+In other leadership efforts, Bill successfully led coalitions that resulted in the enactment of major legislation including the Federal Data Access law in 1999, Brownfields legislation in 2002, the Energy Policy Act of 2005, and permit streamlining of infrastructure projects in 2017.

-During his first years on Capitol Hill, Bill was the legislative assistant and counsel to Congressman Fred B. Rooney (D-PA).
+Bill’s first job on Capitol Hill was as a legislative assistant and counsel to Congressman Fred B. Rooney (D-PA).
 In that position, he led the successful litigation effort against the Nixon White House to have the impoundment of federal funds for local water and sewer programs, declared illegal.
 The Congressman won and funds were allocated to his district.

 Bill’s book Reform the Kakistocracy: Rule by the Least Able or Least Principled Citizens won the 2021 Independent Press Award in the category of Social/Political Change.
 The book also received the Bronze Award from the Non-Fiction Authors Association and Five-Stars from Readers’ Favorite.

 Bill’s second book is The Left’s Little Red Book on Forming a New Green Republic.
 Bill also writes commentary for The Libertarian Republic, The Hill, Townhall, and Reality News, in addition to writing in his blog, www.ReformTheKakistocracy.com, which focuses on government reform.